Martins6/stats-img-processing/README.md

 This repository contains specific code to statistically analyze satellite images.
 The jupyter notebooks are completely reproducible.

 This analysis was used to build part of a report in a Multivariate Analysis 2 course in the Statistics bachellor degree in UFPE.
-I've also attached in this repository the report on "Formal_Report.pdf".
+I've also attached in this repository the report in "Formal_Report.pdf", however it is in the portuguese language.

 In addition, each notebook generated a PDF for a more comprehensive reading.